babysnakes/dot-local-dns/README.md

-## A Local Dns Server that Resolves "**.local" Addresses
+## A Local Dns Server that Resolves "**.loc" Addresses

-This is a system tray icon application that resolves DNS queries of an illegal `*.local` domain to either `localhost` or to configured addresses.
+This is a system tray icon application that resolves DNS queries of an illegal `*.loc` domain to either `localhost` or to configured addresses.
 Currently, it only supports _Windows_ (I should add _macOS_ support soon).

 > This app is very much a work-in-progress and everything can be changed on every release.